andypern/iggy/workshop/iggy101/labs/python.md

 ![image](../pics/jupyter_execute.png)

 ***Note: during this lab, you should always execute cells in order, starting from top to bottom.
-If you make a change in a cell, make sure to execute it before moving to the next cell, as they are dependant on each other***
+If you make a change in a cell, make sure to execute it before moving to the next cell, as they are dependent on each other***

 ## Working through the lab